 - Created and presented by Wellness Educators/Counselors and trained interns and peer educators

 - Designed based on the needs of the audience and include lecture, discussion, videos and/or experiential learning

 - Can be presented in residence halls, sorority/fraternity houses, classrooms, staff/student trainings, conferences, workshops

 Scroll down for full list of program descriptions

 - Eating Well at UNH

 This program focuses on the struggles that first year students may have with nutrition.
-Topics that are covered in this program include healthy eating tips, snack ideas, how to make smoothies, ways to keep physically fit, and debunking myths, such as the "freshman 15."
+Topics that are covered in this program include healthy eating tips, snack ideas, how to navigate the dining halls and debunking myths, such as the "freshman 15."

 - Mindful Eating 101

 This program assists students who are struggling with mindless or stress eating, eating too fast or without any thought by teaching skills particpants can use to slow down and enjoy food, mindfully.